Moths of North Carolina

 Habitats:

 Larval Host Plants: Cremastobombycia ignota feeds on several members of the Asteraceae.
 The most common hosts appear to be species of Verbesina, including V. alternifolia, V. occidentalis, and V. virginica.
 Other known hosts include Elephantopus carolinianus, Helianthus giganteus, and Rudbeckia hirta (Braun, 1908; Eiseman, 2019).
-In North Carolina, all of our records as of 2020 are from Verbesina alternifolia and V. occidentalis. - View
+In North Carolina, all of our records as of 2024 are from Wingstem (Verbesina alternifolia) and Yellow Crownbeard (V. occidentalis). - View

 Observation Methods: The adults appear to rarely visit lights, and are best obtained by rearing them from mines.
 The mines are rather conspicuous on Verbesina; we recommend searching for them during the summer months.